scottrab/MechaCar_Statistical_Analysis/README.md

 Being that the specifications for the MechaCar desisgn is required to have a variance not exceeding 100 pounds per sqaure inch, we can conclude that both lot1 and lot2 meet the specifications because the variance is below 100.

+## Study Design: MechaCar vs Competition
+A statistical study that would compare MechaCar vs competition would be to compare MPG across several models.
+The null hypotheses is that price does not dictate MPG.
+I would perform a linear regression analysis with coefficients including MPG, price, and manufacturer.
+After gathering the data for multiple brands, a model can be run to predict price based on MPG.